 The Secondary Library subscribes to several databases all of which are accessible 24/7.
-IAA Secondary Library Website
+IAA Secondary Library Destiny Discover

 Databases can be accessed automatically when on campus.
 Off campus use requires the usernames and passwords which are available on Toddle and from Library Staff.
-Database subscriptions include JSTOR, Gale Reference, and Britannica School.
+Database subscriptions include JSTOR, Gale, and Britannica School and Webpath Express through Destiny Discover.
 The library provides training throughout the year for research needs.